 Internally, when we have unaddressed spiritual sickness we can feel like this famous Edvard Munch painting, The Scream, 1893.
-A little twisted, a little warped, unsettled, discontent, anxious, fretting, and sometimes with no explanation; although we would rather not like to admit this to anyone, not even ourselves.
+A little twisted, a little warped, unsettled, discontent, anxious, fretting, and often we don’t even know why; although we would rather not like to admit this to anyone; not even ourselves.

 Symptoms of spiritual sickness:

 - self-denial, self-deception of any existing problem, including tolerating sin in our heart

 - looking to control/dominate others